Our Learning Story

 It is our belief that the school shares, with parents and the community, the responsibility for raising our children and equipping them with the tools they need to become effective citizens.
 Parents, teachers, and students must work together as a team for this to happen.
 This teamwork requires positive and open communication between all members of the team.

-We appreciate the trust invested in us by both students and parents.
+We appreciate the trust invested in us by both students and families.
 We take that responsibility very seriously.
 The safety and well-being of every student drives the thousands of decisions we make every day.

 - Put learners at the centre